 On reaching the age of majority (18), individuals legally assume control over their persons, actions, and decisions.
 Before age 18 these were the responsibility of the individual’s parent or guardian.

-Thus, it is the policy of the Fund that only the applicant, Fund staff members (including application reviewers), and faculty/staff at the applicant’s college with a need to know have access to application and award information.
-Applicants do, however, give permission for the Fund to share limited demographic information with scholarship donors and the media as a part of the application process.
+Thus, it is the policy of the College Fund that only the applicant, College Fund staff members (including application reviewers), and faculty/staff at the applicant’s college have access to application and award information.
+Applicants do, however, give permission for the College Fund to share limited demographic information with scholarship donors, their school, and the media as a part of the application process.

 American Indian College Fund, 8333 Greenwood Blvd., Denver, CO 80221